luumitech/community-db/README.md

 ### Updating mongo schema

-When indexes in the mongo schema are modified, you will need to run:
+Whenever mongo schema `prisma/schema.prisma` is modified, you will need to run:

 ```sh
 yarn update-prisma-db